-Elegant and edgy, Adrianna's aura lends itself to a dizzying array of projects: her most recent live appearances include premiering a violin concerto written for her backed by a fifty-piece orchestra (composer, Mitchell McCarthy), making her Broadway debut in "Tootsie," singing her original songs at MCU Park for more than 40,000 people (Brooklyn Making Strides Against Breast Cancer Walk), acting in HBO's "Succession," playing solo violin on CNN and at the United Nations General Assembly (Refugee Orchestra Project), singing on MTV, and performing her music with a full live band at Joe's Pub (Musical Theater Factory's People of Color Roundtable).
-Previously, she opened solo for Alicia Keys at the Ritz-Carlton Battery Park, performed originals at Rockefeller Center's Rainbow Room, and both co-produced and tracked her soon-to-be-released single “Skin Hunger” at Jungle City Studios.
+Elegant and edgy, Adrianna's aura lends itself to a dizzying array of projects: she has premiered a violin concerto written for her backed by a fifty-piece orchestra (composer, Mitchell McCarthy), made her Broadway debut in "Tootsie," performed her original songs at MCU Park for more than 40,000 people (Brooklyn Making Strides Against Breast Cancer Walk), acted in HBO's "Succession," played solo violin on CNN and at the United Nations General Assembly (Refugee Orchestra Project), sung on MTV, and performed her music with a full live band at Joe's Pub (Musical Theater Factory's People of Color Roundtable).
+She has also opened solo for Alicia Keys at the Ritz-Carlton Battery Park, performed originals at Rockefeller Center's Rainbow Room, and both co-produced and tracked her soon-to-be-released single “Skin Hunger” at Jungle City Studios.
 Her music, supported by composer Nico Muhly and praised by Grammy Award-winning, multiplatinum producer Bob Power, is announced first via her newsletter and is available on all major online music distributors.

 Charismatic both on camera and onstage, Adrianna regularly films and performs throughout - and beyond - her hometown, New York City.
 She has sung on The Late Show with Stephen Colbert, improvised violin at the TimesCenter for tech blog Engadget, performed on stage for multiple runs at the Metropolitan Opera (actress, international HD broadcast with Anna Netrebko) and Metropolitan Museum of Art (music director-curator and solo violinist), performed at the Bang on a Can Summer Marathon (solo violin - that year's only solo artist), recorded for Philip Glass, and performed on tour internationally (Southeast Asia, South Africa, Europe, North America), earning her acclaim from both the New York Times and TimeOut New York.

 Adrianna has more than ten years of teaching and conducting experience.
-While conducting isn't her focus at the moment, she enjoys remotely coaching adult students at The PIT NYC and gifted teens at the Kaufman Music Center's Face The Music.
+A young faculty hire at the Kaufman Music Center, she mainly taught at Face The Music, where she started and developed the songwriting program (guest artists included Lynzy Lab, Helen Park, and Spencer Battiest and Doc Native) and coached gifted string quartets for performances at Carnegie Hall and National Sawdust (guest artists included the Kronos Quartet and ETHEL).
 Adrianna’s formative musical experiences include performing her Carnegie Hall debut on piano at eight years old, writing new songs every day for a week at the Johnny Mercer Foundation Songwriters Project, and regularly immersing herself for hours in her dad's music collection, which featured the Mateo family's Three B's: Bach, Barbara Streisand, and Billy Idol.

 - NYC/Tri-State Area